gushenweiz/scCAEs/README.md

 ![model](https://github.com/gushenweiz/scCAEs/blob/master/Architecture/model.png)
 ## Install

 To use scCAEs you must make sure that your python version is greater than 3.6.
+If you don’t know the version of python you can check it by:
 ```python
 python
 >>> import platform